Japan expands virus emergency after record spikes amid Games | Health

 Japan expanded a coronavirus state of emergency to four more areas in addition to Tokyo on Friday following record spikes in infections as the capital hosts the Olympics.

-Prime Minister Yoshihide Suga declared an emergency in Saitama, Kanagawa and Chiba, near Tokyo, as well as in the western city of Osaka, effective Monday until Aug 31.
-Emergency measures already in place in Tokyo will be extended until the end of August, after the Olympics and well into the Paralympics which start Aug.
-24.
+Prime Minister Yoshihide Suga declared an emergency in Saitama, Kanagawa, and Chiba, near Tokyo, as well as in the western city of Osaka, effective Monday until August 31.
+Emergency measures already in place in Tokyo and the southern island of Okinawa will be extended until the end of August, after the Olympics and well into the Paralympics which start August 24.

+Five other areas, including Hokkaido, Kyoto, Hyogo, and Fukuoka, will be placed under less-stringent emergency restrictions.

 Tokyo has reported a record increase in cases for three days in a row, including 3,865 on Thursday, before logging another 3,300 on Friday.
 The cases have doubled since last week, although officials say the surge is unrelated to the Olympics.